puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrate-dockershim-dockerd.md

 systemctl restart kubelet
 ```

-## Verify that the node is healthy
+## Verify that the node is functioning correctly

 To check whether the node uses the `cri-dockerd` endpoint, follow the
 instructions in [Find out which runtime you use](/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use/).